 The I-Corps curriculum provides real-world, hands-on, immersive learning about what it takes to successfully transfer knowledge into products and processes that benefit society.
 It's not about how to write a research paper, business plan, or NSF proposal.
 The end result is not a publication or a deck of slides or even a scientific discovery.

 Instead the entire I-Corps Team will be engaged with industry; talking to customers, partners, and competitors; and encountering the chaos and uncertainty of creating successful innovations.
 Getting out of the laboratory/university is what the effort is about.

 This curriculum requires full participation from the entire I-Corps Team.
 (Each team member must commit to in-depth preparation, attendance at the lectures and workshops, and at least 15 additional hours per week for Customer Discovery.

 The I-Corps curriculum is built on a special, accelerated version of Stanford University's Lean LaunchPad course (ENGR 245) and additional elements designed just for I-Corps grantees.
-All I-Corps Team members will be required to attend a kick-off workshop at an I-Corps Node (Stanford University, Georgia Tech or the University of Michigan), to join a series of web-based lectures *, and to present their business pitches at a meeting of I-Corps grantees.
+All I-Corps Team members will be required to attend a kick-off workshop at an I-Corps Node to join a series of web-based lectures *, and to present their business pitches at a meeting of I-Corps grantees.
 All I-Corps Team members also are expected to invest significant effort in their projects outside of the university/laboratory environment.